 Major overview

-In this major, you’ll learn to manage the flow of goods and services from supplier to customer in the safest, fastest and most cost-effective way.
+In this major, you’ll learn how to manage the flow of goods and services from supplier to customer, safely and efficiently.

 Globally, the demand for professionals with expertise in logistics and supply chain management is high, with opportunities to work internationally for multinational corporations and logistics firms.
 You could also increase your career options with study in a complementary area.
 For example, expertise in automation, blockchain technologies and big data is increasingly desired in supply chain management.